Towards White Box Deep Learning: Acknowledgments

 \subsection{Quantitative results}

-The model achieves \textasciitilde92\% accuracy under AutoAttack~\cite{croce2020reliable} (with default parameters: norm='inf', eps=0.3, step\_size=0.1).
-The metrics are almost identical for the much faster 40-step PGD Attack.
-Samples are usually misclassified with low confidence and therefore we compute a \emph{reliability curve} - a precision-recall curve where the positive class is defined as the set of correctly classified samples (this means that the precision for 100\% recall is exactly equal to the accuracy).
-It turns out that for 80\% recall \textbf{model achieves human-level 98\% adversarial precision} (Figure~\ref{fig:curves}).
-This means that in practice human intervention would be required only for the \textbf{easily detected} 20\% of \textbf{adversarial} samples to achieve \textbf{human-level reliability} of the entire system (and most real-life samples are \textbf{not} adversarial).
+The model achieves \textasciitilde92\% adversarial test accuracy under AutoAttack~\cite{croce2020reliable} (with the default parameters: norm='inf', eps=0.3, step\_size=0.1).
+The results are almost identical for the much faster 40-step PGD Attack with the same parameters.
+Adversarial samples are usually misclassified with low confidence and therefore the \emph{reliability curve} is computed for the PGD-attacked test images, i.e. a precision-recall curve where the positive class is defined as the set of correctly classified samples (this means that the precision for 100\% recall is exactly equal to the accuracy).
+It turns out that for 80\% adversarial recall \textbf{model achieves human-level 98\% adversarial precision} (Figure~\ref{fig:curves}).
+This means that in practice human intervention would be required only for the \textbf{easily detected} \textasciitilde20\% of \textbf{adversarial} samples to achieve \textbf{human-level reliability} of the entire system (and most real-life samples are \textbf{not} adversarial).